sabbasachiPH/Laracast-2024-30-Days-to-Learn-Laravel/README.md

-# Day-16
+# Day-17

-## Forms and CSRF Explained (with Examples)
+## Always Validate.
+Never Trust the User.

 > About This Episode
-> Published Apr 3rd, 2024
+> Published Apr 5th, 2024

-> We finally get to discuss forms.
-However, in order to do so, we also must review a confusing topic: Cross-Site Request Forgery (CSRF)
+> So far, we've taken the happy path.
+But that just won't do in real life.
+No we must always assume that the user is malicious.
+For this reason, both client and server-side validation is a must.

 ###